roest01/multipage-pdf-to-png/readme.md

+## Deprecation warning

+This repository is outdated.
+Please use node package [/mooz/node-pdf-image](https://github.com/mooz/node-pdf-image) as solution.
+This feature is integrated there.

+Even if there are no further plans with this repo, this script is still working and might be a good reference for your project.

 ## PDF to PNG converter

 This is a small and simple bash script which convert a single pdf document to a single png file.
 So whats the secret?
 This script supports multipage PDF documents and convert them to a **single png file**.